screener-io/screener-storybook/README.md

 ### What's Working, What's Changed

-Initial states of all stories are present in the Visual UI including MDX.
-If you are missing any stories please let us know immediately.
-This does not include missing states due to Screener Steps, this we are aware of and are working on a resolution.
+All states of all stories should be present in the Visual UI including MDX if using Storybook 6.4+, otherwise MDX is expected to have visual regressions (Please, check [Known Issues](#known-issues) for more).
+If you are missing any stories or states please let us know immediately.

 **Hookless**